LiliaFramework/Lilia/documentation/docs/installation.md

 - **Admin Menu:**

 Lilia includes a built-in admin menu for logging, tickets and teleport tools.
-[SAM](https://www.gmodstore.com/market/view/sam) and [ServerGuard](https://www.gmodstore.com/market/view/serverguard) are also compatible. **ULX is not supported because its CAMI library is outdated.**
+[SAM](https://www.gmodstore.com/market/view/sam) is also compatible. **ULX is not supported because its CAMI library is outdated.**

 - **Code Editor (optional):**